PavitraV/Python_Application/README.md

 Bit 4 codes : 2
 Bit 5 codes : -3
 Bit 6 codes : 3
 ...
 Computes a derived nonnegative number that codes the set of running sums of the members of S when those are listed in increasing order.
 Computes the ordered list of members of a coded set.

+app6 : Randomly fills an array of size 10x10 with True and False, displayed as 1 and 0, and outputs the number chess knights needed to jump from 1s to 1s and visit all 1s (they can jump back to locations previously visited).

+app7 :